-Right-of-use assets
+Right-of-use asset

-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any re-measurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Unless the Company is reasonably certain to obtain ownership of the leased asset at the end of the lease term, the recognised right-of-use assets are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term.
-Right-of-use assets are subject to impairment.
+The Company recognized right-of-use asset at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+Right-of-use asset are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any re-measurement of lease liability.
+The cost of right-of-use asset includes the amount of lease liability recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
+Unless the Company is reasonably certain to obtain ownership of the leased asset at the end of the lease term, the recognized right-of-use asset are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term.
+Right-of-use asset are subject to impairment.

-Lease liabilities
+Lease liability

-At the commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
+At the commencement date of the lease, the Company recognized lease liability measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in-substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.

 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating a lease, if the lease term reflects the Company exercising the option to terminate.
-The variable lease payments that do not depend on an index or a rate are recognised as expense in the period on which the event or condition that triggers the payment occurs.
+The variable lease payments that do not depend on an index or a rate are recognized as expense in the period on which the event or condition that triggers the payment occurs.